 Help us level the playing field

-- 58% of University of Hawai‘i students experienced at least one form of basic needs insecurity
+- 60% of University of Hawai‘i students experienced at least one form of food insecurity, with 40% reporting going hungry in the past year due to lack of money.

 They are also resilient.
 Your gifts can make a big difference for students between giving up and going forward … between unrealized potential and realizing a dream.